sheldrake/gig/charter.md

 By extension, we encourage members to be excellent to one another.
 We will have disagreements, and we focus on the argument rather than the person making it.

-You may be asked to leave the group if you fall short of this standard.
+You may be asked to leave the Group if you fall short of this standard.

-In addition, anyone who participates in group meetings, or otherwise contributes to work items, statements, or other group output, agrees to release their contributions per the licensing stated in this charter.
+In addition, anyone who participates in Group meetings, or otherwise contributes to work items, statements, or other group output, agrees to release their contributions per the licensing stated in this charter.